 For example let’s take a look at the Boeing 700-300ER.
-The 3-class layout has 10 Extra Legroom Seats in economy class at exit rows 31 and 44.
-The 4-class version also has 10 Extra Legroom Seats in economy class (rows 41 and 49) plus 4 premium economy seats (row 31).
+This 4-class config has 10 Extra Legroom Seats in economy class (rows 41 and 49) plus 4 premium economy seats (row 31).
 For other configs do check the seat map.

 Extra Legroom Seats are also on sale for SilkAir flights which is a short-haul fleet.

 Note Singapore Airlines has a strict no refunds policy for Extra Legroom Seats if a passenger cancels the flight.
 Also, Extra Legroom Seats are non-transferable – they cannot be given to someone else nor can one select another Extra Legroom Seat without re-paying the fee.

 Is it possible to get Extra Legroom Seats for free?